minhchi1509/instagram_downloader/README.md

 - Download all user reels
 - Download all user highlight stories
 - Download all active stories of user
+- Download reel, highlight, post medias by its CODE
 - Delete All Instagram Posts on Your Account

 > [!WARNING]